 In my case, disaster was narrowly avoided when my dad noticed and caught me.
-After that incident, my parents installed railings to the stairs, and we never had another problem.
+After that incident, my parents installed railings on the stairs, and we never had another problem.

-Sometimes replacing your banister, or installing one if it’s missing, can be the best way to baby proof your stairs.
-You can easily do this yourself as a low cost project (source).
+Sometimes replacing your banister, or installing one if it’s missing, can be the best way to babyproof your stairs.
+You can easily do this yourself as a low-cost project.

-There’s always more you can do to increase the safety of your house.
+There’s always more you can do to increase your home’s safety.
 How far you take your babyproofing depends on your family culture and the time and resources you’re willing to dedicate to the task.
-You have to modify to your own personal comfort level.
+You have to modify to your own comfort level.

 These are best for a little later on when your child starts using the stairs for themselves.

 Declutter, declutter, declutter!
 I can’t stress this tip enough.
-In my house, the stairs somehow manage to accumulate toys, books, and clothing.
+Stairs tend to accumulate toys, books, and clothing.

-It’s pretty obvious why these are dangerous things to have on the stairs, especially if you have a toddler who is just getting the hang of the climbing.
-A misstep onto a shirt or a slip because of a book can throw away all your careful babyproofing.
+It’s pretty obvious why these are dangerous things to have on the stairs, especially if you have a toddler who is just getting the hang of climbing.
+A misstep onto a shirt or a slip because of a book can undo all your careful babyproofing.

-Choosing to carpet your stairs might not fit into your plans easily, but the next time you’re doing home improvements, consider this.
-It can be beneficial to you, too, if you’re constantly carrying the baby up and down them.
+Choosing to carpet your stairs might not fit into your plans easily, but consider it the next time you’re making home improvements.
+It can benefit you if you’re constantly carrying your baby up and down them.
 When you’re tired, it’s easier to fall or make a wrong step.

-You read that right: remove baby gates — when your little one reaches a certain age.
+You read that right: remove your baby gates when your little one reaches a certain age.

 When your baby starts learning to climb, baby gates become a hazard.
-Despite vertical bars to deter climbing and secure mounts, once your child is about 2 years of age, you need to do without them.
+Despite having vertical bars to deter climbing and secure mounts, you need to get rid of them once your child is about 2 years of age.

 For families with more than one child, this could become a problem.
-Large area gates like a 3-in-1 gates can become handy at this point to leave the stairs open, but provide restriction for certain youngsters.
+Large area gates like multi-panel gates can become handy at this point to leave the stairs open but restrict certain youngsters.

-You can also start teaching your older toddlers early how to safely climb stairs.
+You can also start teaching your older toddlers early how to climb stairs safely.